yongler/tp/docs/UserGuide.md

 **A**: This can happen when you `find` applications with a specific field like `NAME` and then `edit` the `NAME` of an application that you found to something that no longer meets the criteria of the `find` command.<br>
 For example, if you call `find n/Grab` followed by `edit 1 n/Shopee` the 1st application will disappear since it is no longer an application with a `NAME` containing `Grab`

-**Q**: Why am I unable to use the `idt/` command to add the interview date when I add an application?
+**Q**: Why is the `idt/` not recognised by `add` command?<br>
-**A**: The `idt/` is excluded from the `add` command specifically to prevent possible user mistake(s).
-You should add an application before apply it.
-Hence, at the point of time when adding the application, you will not have recieve an interview slot.
+**A**: `idt/` is intentionally excluded from the `add` command.
+More often than not, students who apply for an internship do not receive an interview slot from the get go.
+Taking this into consideration, we decided that users need not include a valid `InterviewSlot` input just as a placeholder value to `add` new applications.

-**Q**: How can I retrieve the original(created date and time) sorting order?
+**Q**: I just used the `list` command to sort my applications.
+Is it possible to revert sorting order?<br>
-**A**: Unfortunately due to the current limitations of our application, you will not be able to sort by the application by the create date and time.
-This means that once you have use the sorting feature, the original order will be lost forever.
+**A**: Unfortunately due to the current limitations of our application, you will not be able to revert the sorting order after using `list`.
+This includes the order in which applications were added into SIA so please do your sorting with caution.

 [Go To TOC](#table-of-contents)